IvanZdanovich/notes/Testing/naming-convention.md

-# Naming Conventions First: Are You Ignoring This Crucial Step for Automated Tests?
+# Stop Sabotaging Your Tests: The Crucial Role of Naming Conventions

 Without defined naming conventions, your automated tests can become a chaotic mess.
 Let's consider a real-world example.
 Imagine you’re following a recipe to bake a cake.
 The recipe uses vague names for ingredients and steps, like this: